hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 - ["**Up and down the ladder of abstraction**"](http://worrydream.com/LadderOfAbstraction/) (2011), Bret Victor.
 A brilliant essay on the use of interactive (or cognitive) media to facilitate abstraction.
-I fundamentally disagree with Victor's claim that only a select few have the ["freakish knack"](http://worrydream.com/KillMath/) for manipulating symbols, but agree with Victor and Nielsen that cognitive media can and should provide a complementary approach to traditional symbolic methods.
+I disagree with Victor's claim that only a select few have the ["freakish knack"](http://worrydream.com/KillMath/) for manipulating symbols, but agree with Victor and Nielsen that cognitive media can and should complement traditional symbolic methods.
 - ["**Abstraction, intuition, and the monad tutorial fallacy**"](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/)
   (2009), Brent Yorgey.
 Analogies are great, but not a silver bullet.
 Yorgey argues that intuition-building and play should